mco-gh/pylearn/content/en/lessons/3 Expressions/_index.md

 </div>
 <div class="jp-InputArea jp-Cell-inputArea"><div class="jp-InputPrompt jp-InputArea-prompt">
 </div><div class="jp-RenderedHTMLCommon jp-RenderedMarkdown jp-MarkdownOutput" data-mime-type="text/markdown">
-<h3 id="Type-Conversion-Functions">Type Conversion Functions<a class="anchor-link" href="#Type-Conversion-Functions">¶</a></h3><p>These are built-in Python functions to convert from one type to another.
+<h3 id="Type-Conversion-Functions">Type Conversion Functions<a class="anchor-link" href="#Type-Conversion-Functions">¶</a></h3><p>These are built-in Python functions to convert a value to a given type.
 The name of the function mirrors the type you want to convert to, and you pass a variable or value to be converted.</p>
 <ul>
 <li><code>int(x)</code> - converts <em>x</em> to an integer</li>
 <li><code>float(x)</code> - converts <em>x</em> to a floating point number</li>